Does coconut oil speed up ketosis?

 It helps you follow your macros because one serving contains 3g of fat and 0g of carbs.

-It won’t mess with your weight loss goals because one serving has just 25 calories.
+It won’t mess with your fat loss goals because one serving has just 25 calories.

 Kiss My Keto MCT Oil Powder (Good For Coffee)